LawsonDaiki/google-it-automation-with-python/configuration-management-and-the-cloud/week-one/README.md

 Puppet is typically deploy using a client-server architecture.

 * The client is known as the Puppet agent
-* Te service is known as the Puppet master
+* The service is known as the Puppet master

 When using this model,